Fall of Barcelona: Catalonia offensive

-The Nationalist offensive in Catalonia commenced on 23 December 1938; the point closest to Barcelona, held by the Nationalists, was some 120 km away.
+The Nationalist offensive in Catalonia commenced on 23 December 1938; Balaguer, the point closest to Barcelona, held by the Nationalists, was some 120 km away.
 Operations commenced in the extreme western Republican salient projecting into Nationalist lines in-between the Segre and the Ebro.
 Most fighting took place along a 50-km long frontline in the county of Garrigues.
 Until the year-end the Nationalists overran the salient; it was only at this point that in the first days of 1939 another offensive was launched north-east of Lleida, in the county of Noguera.
 By 5 January the Republican front collapsed, and the Nationalists broke into operational space.
 Re-organised Republican troops were not in position to mount a counter-offensive and were capable merely of slowing down the enemy advance; it progressed in the course of numerous minor engagements, but with no major battle fought.
 Though after 2 weeks of combat the Nationalists were still no closer than 110 km to Barcelona, their offensive was now progressing along a 150-km long frontline from Tremp at the Pyrenean foothills in the north to Tortosa on the Mediterranean coast in the south.